DivLoic/xke-stream-fighter/README.md

        .selectKey(Parsing::extractConceptAndCharacter)
        .groupByKey().windowedBy(window).count(/** */);
 ```
-But this api won't late you directly access the state of your streaming app.
+But this api won't let you access the states stores directly.

 ### Processor API
+By implementing a processor you have access to a processor context, containing a lot
+of metadata and services.
 ```java
 public class ProcessPlayer implements Processor<String, Player> {